Dice1011/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 14: Script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

 Task 15: Script changes the owner and the group owner of _hello to vincent and staff respectively.

+Task 16: Script changes the owner of the file hello to betty only if it is owned by the user guillaume.